kubabuda/EEPROM_generator/README.md

 ### Code optimization
 - reuse repeated string constants in objlist.c names, test if does any good or compiler does that for you anyway
 - shrink to fit on AVR ATmega

+# Disclaimer

+The EtherCAT Technology, the trade name and logo "EtherCAT" are the intellectual property of, and protected by Beckhoff Automation GmbH.